apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 #.
 Disconnect the XenServer cluster from CloudStack.

    #.
-Log in to the CloudStack UI as root.
+Log in to the CloudStack UI as admin.

    #.
 Navigate to the XenServer cluster, and click Actions – Unmanage.